Santa Croce del Sannio: 19th Century

-Following a revolt in 1802 from the townsfolk, the last heir of the Tramontano family lost his control of the fiefdom with the town declaring themselves a 'libera Università' (English: 'Free University') - which made the town self-governing and removed feudal obligations.
+Following a revolt in 1802 from the townsfolk, the last heir of the Tramontano family lost his control of the fiefdom with the town declaring themselves a "libera Università" (English: 'Free University') - which made the town self-governing and removed feudal obligations.

-Following the Kingdom of Naples' law no. 132 of 8 August 1806 the University became a municipality and the College of Decurions was established.
+Following the Kingdom of Naples' law no. 132 of 8 August 1806 the libera Università became a municipality and the College of Decurions was established.
 With the subsequent law no. 14 on 19 January 1807 the municipality of Santa Croce was ascribed to the government of Morcone of the province of Molise.
 With decree no. 922 of 4 May 1811 Santa Croce was included in the district of Sepino of the district of Campobasso.

 After the Risorgimento had swept through the Kingdom of the Two Sicilies and brought it under the Kingdom of Italy, the municipality was passed to the province of Benevento (under lieutenant decree n.
 260 of 17 February 1861) just after Benevento had been itself elevated to the status of province on October 25, 1860.

 Royal Decree n.
-1210 of 8 February 1883 changed the name of the municipality from its original 'Santa Croce di Morcone' to the modern 'Santa Croce Del Sannio', in reference to its geographical and historical location under the Samnites.
+1210 of 8 February 1883 changed the name of the municipality from its original 'Santa Croce di Morcone' to the modern 'Santa Croce del Sannio', in reference to its geographical and historical location under the Samnites.

 20th Century

-By the early 20th Century many residents from Santa Croce Del Sannio would immigrate abroad to places like Rhode Island where a few documented Santacrocesi moved.
+By the early 20th Century many residents from Santa Croce del Sannio would emigrate abroad to places like Rhode Island where a few documented Santacrocesi moved.

 Following the rise of Fascism within Italy, the famed scholar, Girolamo Vitelli in writing to a friend remarked: "It is the nobility of the aims of Fascismo which enabled it to sweep away in a few days the whole organization of graft, parasitism and incompetence, which for decades had been sucking the life-blood of the country and exploiting the hard-working honest people, who only asked to be allowed to conduct their own business in their own way and look after their homes, their fields, and their families" which came as a result of Girolamo's friend informing him that the town had created a fascist section.